 3. These terms are founded upon DeleuzoGuattarian concepts of ‘territorialisation/de-territorialisation’ (Deleuze and Guattari, 1988: 88-89) and ‘molar/molecular’ (Deleuze and Guattari, 1984: 286–8) respectively.

+4. Arguably teenage pregnancy and parenting also transgress cultural codes, norms and expectations concerning children and sexuality, as well as moral attitudes that link sex and parenting to adulthood and ‘stable relationships’ (Alldred and David, 2007: 2-4; Bay-Cheng, 2012: 64-66; Luker, 1996: 10).

-4. Though in the studies we have reported in this chapter we have focused on the production and reproduction of embodied human capacities in sexualities education classes, elsewhere we have explored in greater detail the broader affectivity of sexualities education (Alldred and Fox, 2015b, Alldred et al, 2016) and indeed the posthuman production of sexualities more generally (Fox and Alldred, 2013).
+5. Though in the studies we have reported in this chapter we have focused on the production and reproduction of embodied human capacities in sexualities education classes, elsewhere we have explored in greater detail the broader affectivity of sexualities education (Alldred and Fox, 2015b, Alldred et al, 2016) and indeed the posthuman production of sexualities more generally (Fox and Alldred, 2013).

 References